flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

 * Have a valid flight plan.
 * Ensure IFR clearance has been obtained.

-!!! info "Requesting IFR Clearance"
+!!! info "Requesting IFR Clearance when using an Online ATC Network"
     Before departing for the flight, we must obtain an IFR clearance from ATC.
 The clearance may be obtained from clearance delivery or another specific frequency, depending on the airport and available services.

     If you are not flying on a network and are using the built-in ATC menu, simply find the appropriate selection in the menu and request for IFR clearance.